 Candidates should have an interest in current economic affairs.
-It is highly recommended that students have a Level 5 grade at Maths GCSE.
+It is also required that students have a Level 5 in Maths GCSE and a Level 5 in English GCSE.

 Accounting, Geography, History, Mathematics, Languages and Politics.

 Students not studying Maths A Level, may wish to choose Core Maths as an AS to support this subject.